mwidmann/wsl-talk/PITCHME.md

 - Server environment running in Docker for Windows
 - Services composed through docker-compose
 - A mix of Visual Studio Code and PhpStorm
+  - with VIM extensions @note[driving me crazy sometimes]
+- debian as the primary WSL distro, Ubuntu 18.04 alongside it
 - zsh with prezto and pure theme @note[because of async git polling which makes it snappy even in large repositories]
-- Git mostly in Shell @note[but once the issues with line ends and filemodes, gui can be used as well]
+- git mostly in Shell @note[but once the issues with line ends and filemodes, gui can be used as well]
 @ulend

 Note: